Dev-Phoenixers/Automation/README.md

 # Automation
-I'm working on a application for creating a simulation on automata
+I'm working on a application for creating a simulation on automata.
+The kivy GUI is awesome...